EvilBit-Labs/OPNsense-config-faker/legacy/README.md

 ## Using the Original OPNsense Generator

-If you need the original OPNsense functionality:
+If you need the original OPNsense functionality, it's recommended to use the upstream version directly from [nett-media/opnsense-config-generator](https://github.com/nett-media/opnsense-config-generator).

-1. Navigate to the `legacy/opnsense/` directory
+The upstream project will have the latest updates and support directly from the original authors.

-2. Use the original scripts as documented in `README-ENHANCED.md`
+### Note:

-3. The original workflow remains intact and functional
+This fork focuses on data generation rather than OPNsense-specific XML, preserving legacy functionality only for historical reference.

 ## Migration Notes